MykhailoShulgin/Caty/README.md

 # Caty
-This game about cute cats
+This game about cute cats and coffee